openhab/openhab-docker/README.md

 ## Upgrading

-Upgrading OH requires changes to the user mapped in userdata folder.
+Upgrading openHAB requires changes to the user mapped in userdata folder.
 The container will perform these steps automatically when it detects that the `userdata/etc/version.properties` is different from the version in `dist/userdata/etc/version.properties` in the Docker image.

 The steps performed are: